What’s more important, experience or education?

 It wouldn’t be a well-rounded round-up of wealth management tips if we didn’t talk about diversification!

 Why bother?
-Because a diverse portfolio full of uncorrelated assets (as Robert Blecher mentioned above) is better equipped to ride out the unpredictable ups and downs that impact all asset classes.
+Because a diverse portfolio full of uncorrelated assets (as Robert Blecher mentioned above) is the key to a healthy and forward-looking investment strategy.
+That's because it's better equipped to ride out the unpredictable ups and downs that impact all asset classes.
 For example, if the stock market goes down but you’re also invested in art and crypto that is doing well, you don’t have to worry about the value of your entire portfolio crashing.

 Typically, portfolios with a thoughtful mix of diverse wealth assets generate better returns and experience lower losses than those that are poorly diversified.